HMS Spider (1782): Napoleonic Wars

 In the Mediterranean, Admiral Lord Nelson, commander in chief in the Mediterranean, used Spider to carry messages to and from Malta. including to Corfu and Constantinople.

 Around mid-1803 Spider captured a vessel that she then had to give up, presumably on the grounds that it was allied or neutral.
 This may or may not have been related to Shaw's having, with two English merchantmen, recaptured three English vessels in the harbour at Girgenti or Grigenti (probably Agrigento), brought there by two French privateers.
 Nelson deferred a judgement on the correctness of Shaw's action to Sir Alexander Ball, the chief commissioner at Malta.
 (Later (i.e., by June 1804), Nelson fully endorsed Shaw's action, complaining that the Sicilian Government and that of the Republic of the Seven Islands were too free in letting French privateers use their ports.)

 Then in a letter dated 5 November 1803, Nelson ordered Spider refitted because she was in a "miserable state".
 Refitting was complete by 22 December.

+18 February 1804 she was at Saragosa.

 On 9 July 1804, Shaw and Spider captured the Ragusan brig Madonna del Rosario.
 She had been carrying a cargo of oil from Canea, Island of Candia (Crete), to Marseilles.